The rule.

 Whether the issuer fulfils those representations depends on how it “defines or otherwise describes such efforts in marketing and promoting” the arrangement.
 The analysis is transaction-focused: marketing, commitments, and ongoing managerial efforts — not the token’s form or label — are central.

-Read that closely, because it is the whole thesis: the interpretation locates the security question in what you tell buyers to expect.
-The token’s code is the same either way; the marketing is the variable that moves it across the line.
-That is precisely NorthPoint’s long-standing argument — marketing is not downstream of compliance, it is the compliance surface.
+The interpretation locates the security question in what you tell buyers to expect.
+The code is the same either way; the marketing moves the token across the line.
+Marketing is not downstream of compliance — it is the compliance surface.

 What it requires.

 The profit-expectation prong.
-If your messaging trains buyers to expect a financial return — price appreciation, yield, “get in early,” comparisons to past token gains — you are building the expectation of profit.
+Messaging that trains buyers to expect a financial return — price appreciation, yield, “get in early,” past-token comparisons — builds the expectation of profit.
 Utility framing (“use this to do X”) does not; return framing (“hold this to earn Y”) does.

 The efforts-of-others prong.
-The interpretation stresses that the relevant efforts must be essential — “the undeniably significant ones which affect the failure or success of the enterprise.”
-Marketing that promises the founding team will keep building, promoting, burning supply, securing listings, and driving value is marketing that points the profit expectation at others’ essential efforts.
-The more your pitch leans on “what we will do for holders,” the more it reads as an investment contract.
+The relevant efforts must be essential — “the undeniably significant ones which affect the failure or success of the enterprise.”
+Promising the founding team will keep building, promoting, burning supply, securing listings, and driving value points the profit expectation at others’ essential efforts.

 The lifecycle point.
-The interpretation also notes that once the issuer has fulfilled its representations, the associated investment contract can cease to exist — later sales of the now-functional asset need not be securities transactions unless a new investment contract is created.
-Marketing that keeps re-promising future managerial effort keeps the investment-contract framing alive instead of letting it retire.
+Once the issuer has fulfilled its representations, the investment contract can cease to exist — later sales of the now-functional asset need not be securities transactions.
+Marketing that keeps re-promising future managerial effort keeps the framing alive instead of letting it retire.

 Marketing language that creates a profit expectation.